-RGI has excellent laboratory facilities, a dedicated research staff and a passion for getting new treatments to patients quickly.
+RGI has excellent laboratory facilities, dedicated research staff and passion for getting new treatments to patients quickly.
 Our ability to move towards our research goals is facilitated by numerous generous donations, government grants and collaborations with academic and industrial partners.
-We are very proud to be supported by the Royal Dames of Cancer Research (royaldames.org).
+We are very proud to be supported by the Royal Dames of Cancer Research.
 Since 1969, the Royal Dames of Cancer Research have generously supported RGI through their annual Tiara Ball and other events.

 RGI plans to continue its ongoing basic research as well as anti-cancer drug discovery and screening.
-Particular emphasis will be placed on research conducted with its unique human xenograft model and cell line derivative that won RGI recognition in the past from the National Cancer Institute and various academic institutions.
+Particular emphasis will be placed on research conducted with its unique human xenograft model and cell line that had won recognition for RGI in the past from the National Cancer Institute and various academic institutions.
 The aims of the major research programs are to: